cross-js/cross-js/README.md

 #### How then?

-**Update:** node v18 now have whatwg streams built in, but browser still lacks some functionallity.
+**Update:** node v18 now have whatwg streams built in, but they are relatively slow,  browser still lacks some functionallity.

 Use iterator and/or asyncIterator.<br>
-That are the minimum you will need to be able to create a producer and a consumer that can be both readable and writable
+Those are the minimum you will need to be able to create a producer and a consumer that can be both read and write.

 ```js
 // ✗ avoid